lektorium-tutor/lekt/docs/tutorials/plugin.rst

 In the following, we'll create a new plugin called "myplugin".
 We start by creating the plugins root folder::

-    $ mkdir -p "$(tutor plugins printroot)"
+    $ mkdir -p "$(lekt plugins printroot)"

 Then, create an empty "myplugin.py" file in this folder::

-    $ touch "$(tutor plugins printroot)/myplugin.py"
+    $ touch "$(lekt plugins printroot)/myplugin.py"

 We can verify that the plugin is correctly detected by running::

-    $ tutor plugins list
+    $ lekt plugins list
     ...
     myplugin    (disabled)    /home/yourusername/.local/share/tutor-plugins/myplugin.py
     ...

 Our plugin is disabled, for now.
 To enable it, we run::

-    $ tutor plugins enable myplugin
+    $ lekt plugins enable myplugin
     Plugin myplugin enabled
     Configuration saved to /home/yourusername/.local/share/tutor/config.yml
-    You should now re-generate your environment with `tutor config save`.
+    You should now re-generate your environment with `lekt config save`.

-At this point you could re-generate your environment with ``tutor config save``, but there would not be any change to your environment... because the plugin does not do anything.
+At this point you could re-generate your environment with ``lekt config save``, but there would not be any change to your environment... because the plugin does not do anything.
 So let's get started and make some changes.

 Modifying existing files with patches
 -------------------------------------